Skip to main content

 Use Gemini CLI to install GitHub CLI and log in

 GitHub CLI (gh) is a tool that lets you interact with GitHub from your terminal.
-Gemini CLI will install it and help you log in.In Gemini CLI, copy and paste this prompt:
+Gemini CLI will install it and help you log in.In Gemini CLI, say or type this prompt:

 Verify it worked — in your terminal, type: